-Medicare Supplement (Medigap) Plan K
+Medicare Supplement (Medigap) Insurance Plan K

-Medicare Supplement Plan K pays a percentage of most of its covered benefits, with the exception of Medicare Part A coinsurance and hospital costs for an extra year (after you’ve used up what Original Medicare covers); Medigap Plan K covers this benefit in full.
+Medicare Supplement insurance Plan K pays a percentage of most of its covered benefits, with the exception of Medicare Part A coinsurance and hospital costs for an extra year (after you’ve used up what Original Medicare covers); Medigap Plan K covers this benefit in full.
 Because your out-of-pocket costs tend to be higher with this policy, Medigap Plan K typically comes with a lower premium than most other Medigap policies.

-Medicare Supplement Plan K out-of-pocket limit
+Medicare Supplement insurance Plan K out-of-pocket limit

-Medigap Plan K is one of two Medigap plans that includes a yearly out-of-pocket limit, which is $5,120 in 2017.
+Medigap Plan K is one of two Medigap insurance plans that includes a yearly out-of-pocket limit, which is $5,240 in 2018.
 After your out-of-pocket costs have reached this limit (which includes the yearly Part B deductible), Medigap Plan K may cover 100% of your Medicare-covered costs for the rest of the year.
 As a reminder, Original Medicare doesn’t come with an annual out-of-pocket limit, so there’s no maximum cap on your health-care costs for a given year.
 The yearly out-of-pocket limit can be helpful if you want to be protected against high out-of-pocket costs – either because you have a chronic health condition that requires a lot of ongoing medical care, or you simply want to be prepared in case of an unexpected medical emergency.

 Keep in mind that the yearly out-of-pocket limit for Medigap Plan K is around twice the amount as the maximum out-of-pocket limit for Medigap Plan L, the only other Medigap plan that covers this benefit.
 If you want a Medigap plan that includes a yearly out-of-pocket limit, but would prefer to have a lower threshold before the plan begins to cover costs, then Medigap Plan L could be another option with a much lower limit: The annual out-of-pocket for Medigap Plan L is about half the amount as the limit for Medigap Plan K.

-Medicare Supplement Plan K benefits
+Medicare Supplement insurance Plan K benefits

 As mentioned, Medigap Plan K offers partial coverage for a variety of Original Medicare costs that you’d normally have to pay out of pocket.
 This plan covers 50% of the cost for the following benefits: